Carbon-Twelve-C12/quantera/docs/progress.md

 ### Backend Implementation
 1. Expand backend services for new features
-   - [ ] Implement AssetFactoryClient for interacting with the asset factory
+   - [x] Implement AssetFactoryClient for interacting with the asset factory
-   - [ ] Implement LiquidityPoolsClient for managing liquidity
+   - [x] Implement LiquidityPoolsClient for managing liquidity
-   - [ ] Implement YieldOptimizerClient for yield strategy management
+   - [x] Implement YieldOptimizerClient for yield strategy management
-   - [ ] Create asset management service for multi-asset support
+   - [x] Create asset management service for multi-asset support
+   - [x] Implement L2BridgeClient with cross-chain capabilities
+   - [x] Implement SmartAccountClient with advanced investment strategies

 2. API enhancement
    - [ ] Add new endpoints for asset factory, liquidity, and yield functionality